AU-BCE-EE/course-modelling-2025/docs/py_data.md

     [ 32.042  92.134  68.114 106.118  58.078  44.052  60.052  72.104 136.228]

-Confused?
-It gets a bit worse, unfortunately: originally the pandas documentation recommended using the `.values` attribute to get the underlying values, but does no longer (see here for some explanation:
+Originally the pandas documentation recommended using the `.values` attribute to get the underlying values, but does no longer (see here for some explanation:
 <https://pandas.pydata.org/docs/user_guide/basics.html>).
 But you will
 still see `.values` in answers and more online.